 Calling your insurance company is another key action to take after a car accident.
 You may not want to call right away, however, as calling the police and gathering information are more important.
-After you have all necessary information, you can call your insurance company and file a claim.
+After you have all the necessary information, you can call your insurance company and file a claim.

 Do Seek Medical Attention